+Choosing revenue models that align with buyer preferences will increase your ability to win.
 More than any other part of pricing, your revenue model is the way you communicate to your customers exactly what they are purchasing.
-And what they are purchasing should align to the way that they receive value from your product, as well as helping you achieve your business objectives.
-Consequently, no revenue model is universally better than another.
-The choice depends on the situation.
-But you should always have caution.
-Choosing a revenue model that is out of alignment with customer value will slow your sales significantly, while missing the boat on an innovative new revenue model could leave you as the victim of industry disruption.
+And what they are purchasing should align to the way that they receive value from your product.
+Use an outward-in approach to define value from your customer’s point of view as opposed to an inward-out cost approach.
+Choosing a revenue model that is in alignment with customer value will expedite your sales significantly.
+Developing and innovative new revenue model will make you the industry disruptor.